2026 Sessions

 Systems of Action: Data, Decisions and the New Agentic Operating Model

-Senior Industry Solutions Consultant
+Senior Industry Solutions Consultant@MongoDB

 Enterprises have long relied on systems of record: databases and applications optimized for capturing and reconciling business data as the authoritative source of “what happened”.
 These human-centric architectures with rigid schemas and batch processes create barriers for agentic AI, which requires perceiving context, reasoning, and taking real-time action.
 This session explores the shift to systems of action, where an intelligence layer augments (rather than replaces) existing systems of record, enriching business objects with agent-generated insights to enable faster, smarter decisions.